 Working through without breaks is much more likely to affect your performance and productivity in a negative way, whereas taking just 20 minutes off for lunch and regular mini breaks can help make you feel refreshed and more focused.
 Try scheduling regular short breaks throughout your working day.
 Even a few minutes down time out of every hour can have positive impacts on your overall efficiency.

 Ask for help

-If you’re still weighed down by an impossible workload and drowning in deadlines, it’s time to ask for help.
+If, even after trying to prioritise, you still feel weighed down by an impossible workload and that you are drowning in deadlines, it’s time to ask for help.
 Your employer or manager may not even realise how much pressure you’re under, so don’t suffer in silence.
 Talking to them about the difficulties you’re experiencing is by no means admitting defeat – indeed, it’s usually far more useful than pretending everything’s fine when it’s not.